PopulateTools/afct-microsite/_posts/2021-04-08-the-missing-piece-corporate-sustainability-standards-in-the-eu-and-how-they-fit-with-the-investors’-disclosure-regulation-and-taxonomy.md

   <span>Content Outline</span>
   <ul>
     <li>
-      <a href="#"What-needs-to-be-reported-by-whom-and-what-is-currently-missing">What needs to be reported by whom and what is currently missing</a>
+      <a href="#What-needs-to-be-reported-by-whom-and-what-is-currently-missing">What needs to be reported by whom and what is currently missing</a>
     </li>
     <li>
       <a href="#What-are-the-risks-and-opportunities-for-businesses-in-this-reform?">What are the risks and opportunities for businesses in this reform?</a>